craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/Traders/Peacemaker.md

 # Peacemaker
 ## German Dealer
 ### he/him

 > Boxtext for an action, outfit, and a physical trait.

 Peacekeeper is a member of INTERPOL, a subsidiary of the UN nowadays, and has deployed to the North American Wasteland, specifically Seattle, with a handful of contacts in Armories across the world.
 Being the man responsible for ordering the collection of airdrops and maintenance of armories, he is a powerful figure in Washington's Arms dealings.

 Officially, he runs with members of the [[Tourist Paramilitary]], but his people maintain neutrality until otherwise requested of them.

+Peacemaker can be found at his compound in *North Seattle*.

 ## Roleplaying
 ### Quote